eth-brownie/brownie/docs/api.rst

 .. py:attribute:: TransactionReceipt.status

     The status of the transaction: -1 for pending, 0 for failed, 1 for success.

+.. py:attribute:: TransactionReceipt.trace

+    The structLog from the `debug_traceTransaction <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#debug_tracetransaction>`__ RPC method.
+If you are using Infura this attribute is not available.

+    Along with the standard data, the structLog also contains the following additional information:

+    * ``address``: The address of the contract that executed this opcode
+    * ``contractName``: The name of the contract
+    * ``fn``: The name of the function
+    * ``jumpDepth``: The number of jumps made since entering this contract.
+The initial function has a value of 1.
+    * ``source``: The start and end offset of the source code associated with this opcode.

 .. py:attribute:: TransactionReceipt.txid